GoogleWebComponents/style-guide/README.md

-# Web Components Style Guide
+# Google Web Components Style Guide

-This guide serves as an extension to the [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) with additional style guidance around authoring Web Components.
+This guide serves as an extension to the [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) with additional style guidance around authoring Web Components, particuarly those in this element collection.
 It is targeted at Google engineers, but may be useful for others too :)

 ## General conventions